MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 Complete the following prerequisites to successfully use this guide.

 1. Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS).
-1. Install a Java SE implementation (for example, [AdoptOpenJDK OpenJDK 8 LTS/OpenJ9](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=openj9)).
+1. Install a Java SE implementation, version 17 or later (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
 1. Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
 1. Install [Docker](https://docs.docker.com/get-docker/) for your OS.
 1. Install [Azure CLI](/cli/azure/install-azure-cli) 2.0.75 or later.